Parvezi123/Neo4j-graph-based-CRUD-Operations/README.md

 # Neo4j-graph-based-CRUD-Operations
-User Movie Model of Neo4j, A Graph based Database is used for Storing and retrieving the information for CRUD Operations
+User Movie Model of Neo4j, A Graph based Database is used for Storing and retrieving the information for CRUD Operations with Docker

 ## Updates
 1. Updated the code of  *../conf/prometheus.yml*   and no need to update IpAddress inside prometheus.yml